AbhijitAher/AbhijitAher/README.md

 - 👋 Hi, I’m @AbhijitAher
-- 👀 I’m interested in Programming Basics and JAVA
+- 👀 I’m interested in Programming Basics
-- 🌱 I’m currently learning JAVA from scratch
+- 🌱 I’m currently learning to code
 - 💞️ I’m looking to collaborate on Learnings and Discussions
 - 📫 How to reach me at seabhi.aher@gmail.com